bravo-box/splunk-on-aks/readme.md

 https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro

+If you are looking for Splunk Operator GitHub reference: https://github.com/splunk/splunk-operator/tree/main/docs

+This quickstart can be deployed either using the bash wrapper scripts for the Azure Infrastrucutre (deploy_infra.sh) and the Splunk deployment (deploy_splunk_sok_aks.sh).
+Or you can do a manual deployment which we have provided the various scripts below.
+Our recommended approach would be to use the bash scripts.

 The jumpstart architecture we are building is comprised of:

-- Azure Kubernetes Service deployed as a private cluster
+- Azure Kubernetes Service deployed as a private cluster, FIPS enabled with 2 node pools and Entra ID integrated.
 - Azure Container Registry with a private endpoint and private DNS zone
 - Deploys a subnet to an existing vNet and creates network security group and route table
-- Two jumpboxes deployed to the same subnet, one Linux and one Windows to do AKS administration as it is deployed as a private cluster.
+- Two jumpboxes deployed to the same subnet as the AKS cluster, one Linux and one Windows.
+These are to do AKS administration as it is deployed as a private cluster.
+If your Azure networking is already connected to your deployment machine you likely will not need these.
-- Bash script to provision the Linux box post deployment
+- Bash script to provision the Linux box post deployment.
+The enables all the tools required (Az CLI, GH CLI, Helm, Net Tools, KubeCtl, Kubelogin)
 - Bash script to deploy Splunk-C3 reference architecture to AKS.
 - KeyVault
 - Storage Account for the cluster and Splunk Apps